and the Road Ahead

 After years of volunteer work by Downtown Now to clear debris from The Palace, it became clear that the resources required to fix these issues couldn’t be raised by a smaller nonprofit organization.
 We also must remember that this was the late 1980s and early 1990s, hardly the best of economic times in Texas.
 The oil bust in the 1980s and the recession of the early 1990s meant money was tight.
 There was only one entity that was able to take on this project at that time.

 And so, in 1991 the City of Bryan reclaimed ownership of The Palace and incorporated Downtown Now into the city itself.
 This gave the cleanup and restoration effort the boost that it needed.
 Within a short amount of time, the revamp was well underway.
 It required knocking down the remaining front of The Palace for structural reasons, but the marquee was saved for use in the new concrete entrance to the open-air theater facility.

 1992: Bryan becomes a Texas Main Street City and receives design and technical assistance from the Texas Historical Commission.

 One theater project down, one to go.
 But the next one wouldn’t be resolved for a long time yet.

-Later that year, it was deeded to Carrizo Enterprises, with the stipulation, “The façade on the existing building…is to be restored to its original appearance within eight months…the restored facade shall not be intentionally destroyed…within twenty-five years…”
+Later that year, it was deeded to Carrizo Enterprises, with a stipulation: “The façade on the existing building … is to be restored to its original appearance within eight months … the restored facade shall not be intentionally destroyed … within twenty-five years.”

-And then…well, it doesn’t seem like much anything happened.
-The façade wasn’t destroyed, but it certainly wasn’t restored either.
+And then … well, it doesn’t seem like much of anything happened.
+The façade wasn’t destroyed, but it wasn’t restored, either.
 As local historian Henry Mayo wrote in his history of The Queen: